elizabetholsavsky/work-day-scheduler/README.md

 View and add events in time blocks for standard business hours (9am-5pm).

-Time blocks are color coded to indicate past (grey), present (green), and future (blue).
+Easily decipher past (grey), present (green), and future (blue) events with color coded time blocks.

 Click on a time block to enter event details.
 Click the save button to save event text to local storage.
-Text will remain when page is refreshed.
+(Text will remain when page is refreshed.)

 ## Credits